dioakeimidis/coinbase-ticker/README.md

 <!-- this is a placeholder for context -->

-## 👀 Dev Workflow - Core Features
+## 👀 Core Features

 - NodeJS v22.0.0
 - Typescript
 - Testing with Vitest
 - Linting with ESLint, Prettier, Editorconfig
-- Pre-commit hook with Husky
+- Pre-commit hook with Husky and Lint-Staged

 ## 🚀 Project Structure